Cooper-Moreland/EngNotebook3/README.md

 ### Reflection

 Start with the bottom cap because it's basically the base and the top cap is a more complicated copy of it.
-If doing this again, make sure to find the easiest starting part and pay attention to how you dimension things off of each other with the changes in mind.
+If doing this again, make sure to find the easiest starting part and pay attention to how you dimension things off of each other with the changes in mind. shift+s to create a sketch aved a lot of time, so did linear patterns on the holes.